 Abnormal Situation Management

-Abnormal Situation Management is a comprehensive process or system for improving performance which addresses the entire plant population.
+Abnormal Situation Management is a comprehensive process for improving performance which addresses the entire plant population.
 It promotes effective utilization of all available resources—i.e. hardware, software, and people, to achieve safe and efficient operations.

 Abnormal Situation Management Consortium®